Google

 Training for size and strength If you ask people what their training goals are...at least 90% will tell you that gaining size and/or strength are their #1 priority.
 While most powerlifters know that a low volume - heavy weight - low repetition workout is best for gaining strength (with added size as a bonus), many bodybuilders have stayed away from traditional powerlifting routines.

 Teaching how to squat I have been going to Force Training Seminars, either to help Dave or to do them on my own, for almost 3 years and one of the hardest things to do is get someone to squat correctly.
 Every city has a different set of challenges.
-For example, the mid-west is famous for the “The Advanced Hip Thrusters” while those in the southern United States fall victim to the “Sit WAYYY Too Far Back” syndrome.
-While each seminar poses a different set of problems, some of the simplest things in squatting are often overlooked.
-Too many times people will read an article and get confused at some of the terms or they will overemphasize one small detail.
-I will try to break the squat down to help those that are having problems or are having difficulty coaching their athletes
+For example, the mid-west is famous for the 'The Advanced Hip Thrusters' while those in the southern United States fall victim to the 'Sit WAYYY Too Far Back' syndrome.

-Most of us don’t go to the gym to fail, right?
+Lifting to Fail Most of us don't go to the gym to fail, right?
 Of course not.
-We’re there to succeed and reach our goals.
-At least, I hope that’s why—you guys there to pick up chicks, get out of the power rack.
-Anyway, for the success-minded athlete, the concept of failure sure is bandied about a lot by those “in the know.”
-Muscular failure, if you haven’t guessed by now, is the issue at hand.
+We're there to succeed and reach our goals.
+At least, I hope that's why'you guys there to pick up chicks, get out of the power rack.
+Anyway, for the success-minded athlete, the concept of failure sure is bandied about a lot by those 'in the know.'
+Muscular failure, if you haven't guessed by now, is the issue at hand.
 Read more

 Squat Theory and Execution The squat should be a standard exercise in any lifters program.
 Whether the goal is strength, hypertrophy (increase in muscle size), increased accelerative ability, or a heightened vertical jump, the squat is the tool for the task.
 In addition to working the muscles of the legs, hips, lower back, abdomen, and obliques, the demands of squatting should stimulate a growth response from the body that will carry over into strength and size increases in other areas

 Fix your deadlift for fast size and strength gains!
 These exercises yield some of the greatest size, strength and athletic performance benefits of anything you can do in the weight room.
-Maximizing your poundages on such lifts will take you to a whole new level, but as is the case with anything in life, you're limited by your weaknesses.
-With that in mind, let's diagnose and troubleshoot the most common deadlift weaknesses
+Maximizing your poundages on such lifts will take you to a whole new level

 Deadlifting To be able to lift a lot, you have to be talented athlete.
 Most of the guys had long arms and legs.
 You could see middleweights pulling over 200 kilos the first time they saw a power bar.
 But that's only a good start.
-The best deadlifters in the late 70`s and early 80´s had two things in common.
-Most of them had a background of hard labor, like lumberjacks, construction workers, farmers or something similar.
-They carried, lifted and dragged for their living.
-That laid a perfect background for deadlift training and very often ensured a hard grip too.
-The second thing was Olympic lifting background, they had pulled alot before their powerlifting career.
-Raimo Välineva held Scandinavian records in Olympic lifting and was able to clean 330 pounds with straight legs.
-He had World records of 688 in 148´s and 716 in 165´s in early 80`s.
-When weightlifting had the press it was more a pure strength sport as now when speed and technique more critical.
+The best deadlifters in the late 70`s and early 80's had two things in common

 Beyond Failure Training Part 2 O.k. let's get right into it and pick up where we last left off.
 Remember this is a rather different way of training and even for people that are used to training in an intense manner it will be a shock to the system as there is intensity and then there is I N T E N S I T Y